campusrover/labnotebook2/docs/faq/OS/copy_microsd.md

 ## Copy the disk image (dmg) to your SD card

+!!!
+Error Resource busy or locked

    You’ll first need to unmount your SD card.
-Do not click the eject button in finder, but run this command, replacing 4 with whatever number you identified as your sd card
+Do not click the eject button in finder, but run this command, replacing 4 with whatever number you identified as your sd card.
+Without this you will get an error.

 `sudo diskutil unmountDisk /dev/disk4`